Boris01-max/DECO2017-BLOG/posts/my-first-blog2.md

                 4. Short text and interaction system.

-we did not do community discussion spaces, because we believe it is unnecessary and it should be more focus on 1 on 1 experience.
+we did not do community discussion spaces, because we believe it is unnecessary and it should be more focused on 1 on 1 experience.

-Also my teammate meationed one key point, this community should let people to express their emotion and help them out of it.
+Also my teammate meationed one key point, this community should allow people to express their emotion and help them process those emotions.

-Add fuction :
+Additional fuction :

                 1. Self-destructing post system.